eProsima/Integration-Service-docs/docs/installation_manual/installation.rst

     ~/is_ws$ colcon build --cmake-args -DBUILD_FASTDDS_EXAMPLES=ON

   .. note::
-    To compile these examples you need to have FastDDS (v.2.0.0 or superior) and its dependencies installed.
+    To compile these examples you need to have Fast DDS (v.2.0.0 or superior) and its dependencies installed.

-  To date, the following *FastDDS* user application examples and utility packages are available:
+  To date, the following *Fast DDS* user application examples and utility packages are available:

   * :code:`DDSHelloWorld`: A simple publisher/subscriber C++ application, running under *Fast DDS*.
     It publishes or subscribes to a simple string topic, named *HelloWorldTopic*.